port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/azure/azure.md

 ## Installation

-The Azure exporter can be deployed in multiple ways, including helm, containerApp, docker and more.
+The Azure exporter can be deployed in multiple ways, including Helm, ContainerApp, Docker and more.

 Continue to the [installation](/build-your-software-catalog/sync-data-to-catalog/cloud-providers/azure/installation.md) guide to learn how to install the Azure exporter.